 For a generic MAPK, the activation-deactivation cycle can include four distinct forms: the dephosphorylated MAPK (M), the form phosphorylated on tyrosine alone (MpY), the form phosphorylated on threonine alone (MpT), and MAPK phosphorylated on both residues (Mpp).
 A kinetic mechanism for a dual phosphorylation or dephosphorylation might be either processive or distributive.
-In a processive catalysis, after binding the substrate, the kinase or phosphorylations before releasing the final product.
+In a processive catalysis, after binding the substrate, the kinase or phosphatase carries out two phosphorylations or dephosphorylations before releasing the final product.
 In contrast, in a nonprocessive, distributive mechanism, the enzyme releases the intermediate monophosphorylated product, and a new collision is required for the conversion of this intermediate into the final product.